interactive-pioneers/iptools-jquery-accordion/README.md

 contentClass       | `accordion__content`         | string  | Class of content element.
 contentActiveClass | `accordion__content--active` | string  | Class of active content element.

+## Events

+Events triggered on accordion wrapper / base element:

+- initialized.iptAccordion, on initialization

+Events triggered on accordion panels:

+- beforeOpen.iptAccordion : before a panel is opened
+- afterOpen.iptAccordion : after a panel has been opened (animation complete)
+- beforeClose.iptAccordion : before a panel is closed
+- afterClose.iptAccordion : after a panel has been closed (animation complete)

+Events that the accordion listens to and can be used to trigger actions on panels:

+- open.iptAccordion : opens a panel
+- close.iptAccordion : closes a panel
+- toggle.iptAccordion : toggles a panel

 ## Contributions

 ### Bug reports, suggestions